decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 When having the code for your scene distributed amongst multiple separate files with child objects, you need to take care of how to reference

-## Create a node

-createElement() creates an ISimplifiedNode

-you don’t need to delete a node.
-Nodes will be deleted whenever they don’t appear during a render call.

 -->